zach-albia/learning-eff/docs/elementary/Prob1.md

 }
 ```

+Our test code *intercepts* what's passed to our function.
+This allows us to automatically confirm that, for whatever way we can print `"Hello World"`, `println` will receive *exactly* the string `"Hello World"` and *nothing else*.

 ## The *Reader* way

 `printHelloWorld` is a function that takes a `println` function and runs it on `"Hello World"`, giving back `Unit`.
 Reader is just an effect in the form of a function taking one parameter which yields our value, the return value.
 Let's look at our testable code in terms of Reader: